SM64-TAS-ABC/STROOP/README.md

   As if the current build, Stroop has the following system requirements:
   * Windows 10 / Windows 8 / Windows 7 / Windows Vista 64-bit or 32-bit
   * .NET Framework 4.6 (See [.NET Framework System Requirements](https://msdn.microsoft.com/en-us/library/8z6watww(v=vs.110).aspx) for more information)
-  * Mupen 0.5 (Other versions probably work)
+  * Mupen 0.5 (Other versions of mupen might still work)
   * 64 Marios (Must be super)
   * Marios must be American (No PAL or JAP just yet)

 ## Status

-  Stroop is currently under a development phase.
-This means we are focused more on the **quantity** of features rather than the **quality** (organization, structure, optimization and overall prettiness).
+  Stroop is currently under a development phase, however, pre-releases have been made.
+Current priorities include various new features and high-priority bug fixes.
+Prior Release 1.0, minor bug fixes will be addressed, and after code cleanlup will be focused on.

 ## Building

 Requirements:
   * Visual Studio *(2015 recommended)*
-  * [OpenTK](https://github.com/opentk/opentk) *(Version 1.1 used, others may work)*
+  * OpenTK 1.1 *(Version 1.1.1589.5941 used, others may work)*

-Before building Stroop, OpenTK is a prerequisite and must be installed beforehand.
+Before building Stroop, OpenTK is a prerequisite.
+This is easiest installed by using the NuGet package manager.
 Stroop can be easily build from the source code by opening up the solution file in Visual Studio and performing a build.

-#